sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ## Summary
-The analysis above has taken Oxford Nanopore sequenced data, assmebled contigs, identified the closest matching organism and annotated its genome.
+The analysis above has taken Oxford Nanopore sequenced data, assmebled contigs, identified the closest matching organism, and annotated its genome.